KxSystems/protobufkdb/README.md

 Note that `examples_dynamic.proto` imports `kdb_type_specifier.proto` but that is also present in the `proto` subdirectory so no further import locations are required.
 However, if the required `.proto` files are spread across different locations then multiple import paths can be specified.

-The the message definitions contained in `examples_dynamic.proto` are imported into the interface:
+The message definitions contained in `examples_dynamic.proto` are imported into the interface:

 ```
 q).protobufkdb.importProtoFile["examples_dynamic.proto"]